The 13th Regiment, Tennessee Volunteer Cavalry

 News of the firing on Fort Sumter quickly dispelled this illusion.
 The war had begun, and Tennessee seceded.

-When they had the courage to defy their new government, and burn the bridges of the East Tennessee and Virginia Railroad in November of 1861, to impede the movement of Confederate troops, authorities responded with a brutal campaign of indiscriminate arrests and hangings.
+When they burned the bridges of the East Tennessee and Virginia Railroad in November of 1861, to impede the movement of Confederate troops, authorities responded with a brutal campaign of indiscriminate arrests and hangings.
 Homes were invaded, searched and ransacked, and hundreds of men were compelled to hide while their houses were plundered and their families abused.

-It is probable that this little area, Union in its sympathies (but lying so near Virginia, with its strong Confederate sentiment), was the scene of more tragedies in proportion to its population than any other part of the country.
+Northeastern Tennessee, Union in its sympathies (but lying so near Virginia, with its strong Confederate sentiment), may have been the scene of more tragedies in proportion to its population than any other part of the country.

-After the dreary winter of 1862, the Confederate Congress passed the "Conscript Act".
-This took into the Confederate Army all able-bodied male citizens between the ages of 18 and 35 years.
-It had the effect of sending more men from East Tennessee into the Federal Army than the Confederacy, as they fled their homes to swell the ranks of Union forces.
+After the dreary winter of 1862, the Confederate Congress passed the "Conscript Act", taking into the Confederate Army all able-bodied male citizens between the ages of 18 and 35 years.
+This had the effect of sending more men from East Tennessee into the Federal Army than the Confederacy, as they fled their homes to join Union forces.

 In the fall of 1863, some 500 or 600 men (a full 200 of whom were under the age of 18 years) from Johnson and Carter counties met a few miles from Knoxville, at Strawberry Plains.
 Originally planning to join the Union 12th Tennessee Cavalry, they instead formed the "Thirteenth Tennessee" volunteer cavalry regiment.

-The Thirteenth fought at Lick Creek, in Morristown, and at Bull's Gap, along with other unnamed and now dimly recalled or forgotten skirmishes.
-In December of '64, when General Stoneman stormed Fort Breckenridge and captured the salt works at Saltville, Virginia, he stated that "the Thirteenth Tennessee Calvary is due the credit of having acted the most conspicuous part".
+In December of '64, when General Stoneman stormed Fort Breckenridge and captured the salt works at Saltville, Virginia, he stated that "the Thirteenth Tennessee Cavalry is due the credit of having acted the most conspicuous part".
 The Saltville saltworks were considered vital to the Confederate war effort because the salt was used to preserve meat for Confederate soldiers.
 Their loss was a major blow to the Confederacy's dwindling resources.

 After the rebellion collapsed, the Thirteenth was "mustered out" in September of 1865.
 The men of the regiment estimated that they rode over 3,300 miles during their period of service.
-We can only admire their endurance and courage.